+Are there reasonable grounds?
 Are there external agencies who need to be contacted?
 How should this be investigated?
 Should any actions be taken towards the Participant?
+What are the next steps?

 4. Is the concern about a Church Program? (see Appendix 4)